JiyanBlack/Machine_Learning_Coursera_Note/Week1.md

 <strong>All thetas should be updated simutaneously.</strong>
 This algorithm can converge to a local minumum.
 Because the partial differential part (∂J(θ...) / ∂θj) or slope is closer to 0 when J(theta) is closer to the local minimun.

+But the cost function of linear regression is always the bow-shaped function (convex function), so there is only one minimun that is both local and global minimum(optimum).
+So the algorithm always works for linear regression and produce one true optimum.

+This is also called Batch Gradient Descent: Each step of gradient descent uses all the training examples.

 ## Classification
 Goal: get a discrete value output